DataScienceNigeria/dsn-free-ai-classes-2026-new/track-03-python-ds-ml.md

 https://learnwithdsn.com

 ## 🚀 Getting Started
-1. Register on the platform
+1. Participants will be onboarded on the learning platform on Batches.
+THis will be done by 9 am , 12 noon and 6 Pm everyday
 2. Log in with your email
-3. Access your course
+3. Pasword: FAIC26
 4. Start learning

 ## 📚 What You’ll Learn